AndrewGrant31/windows-terminal-settings/README.md

 # windows-terminal-settings.json for QT Creator
 QT Creator comes with an excellent terminal, but it is another terminal...
 So, why not use the Windows Terminal to display the QT Creator terminal?
+To put Qt Creator terminal into Windows Terminal, locate the QT Creator section in the settings.json file - hint: it's the third element down... :) copy the code and place it inot the settings json file in your Windows Terminal.
+Then follow these simple instructions...

 ## Start here
 Settings.json file for Windows Terminal